sdss/coins/documents/md/virtual_conferences.md

 - The chair should keep in mind the general Chairing Practices when deciding what order to read questions or call on askers.
 - In general, questions should be held to the end of the talk.
 If you run out of time for all questions, encourage the askers and speakers to interact over the session’s slack channel.
 - Recording question askers ...

+## Acknowledgements
+- The initial document was made by COINS prior to the 2020 Collaboration meeting.